grafbase/grafbase/cli/crates/server/README.md

 ### assets.tar.gz

-If you see a an error about including `assets.tar.gz`, you need to download a built version of this file.
+If you see an error about including `assets.tar.gz`, you need to download a built version of this file.
 See the CLI [`Makefile.toml`](../../Makefile.toml).